 All of the above were masterful self-promoters.
 With good reason.
 We say, or hear it said repeatedly how an audience to a true artist is of secondary concern and that the work itself has always been and will always be the compelling reward.
 A dictum never better illustrated than with Vincent Van Gogh, whose works never earned a dime in his lifetime.
 A lifetime, we might add, that existed in a state of perched anxiety and insanity.
 But the more reasonable and frankly, truthful, admission is that an audience is and will always be an essential ingredient to the driving stamina of any imaginative, innovative, creative process.
 And to maintain an audience, to keep an audience won over by early debut works requires a showmanship of educating that audience in the acquired appreciation for how to accept and appreciate the Unknown over the Known.
 The enigmatic personality of a Dali Lama or a Lincolnesque disregard that is played with a masterful subtly to accumulate and amass a following who become addicted to the changes of their guiding light.
 The resiliency of such lives and how that can define the open-minded resistance against the dreaded existence of a perpetual inertia.

 A required role, we'll add, for our above examples but not so much for the survival and expansion of an unchanging work.
 We look upon Dustin Hoffman or Charlize Theron or even Meryl Streep as extraordinary talents with a versatile range that seems without limits.
-We never know what to expect from them, and come to expect and accept anything.
+We never know what to expect from them, and have come to expect and accept anything.
 The dexterity of these performances is marvelous, but is distinct from the linear evolution of those who mature with a gradient that never looks back.
 We stay with Mr Hoffman because we know we'll be rewarded with a brilliant role, whether as a downtrodden Ratso in Midnight Cowboy; a cross-dressing Tootsie; the disabled Raymond Babbit of Rainman; or the reserved Ben Braddock of The Graduate.
 We stay with Picasso or the Beatles because we believe we are being educated to appreciate something beyond what is known.
 The unfurling into a linear redefinition that will not bounce about like a pinball careening from genre to genre.